Kinross-shire: Administrative history

+The 1889 Act also led to a review of boundaries, with exclaves being transferred to a county they actually bordered, and parishes which straddled more than one county being adjusted such that each parish was entirely in a single county.
+There were several such changes affecting the boundaries of Kinross-shire.

+Kinross-shire was the least populous of the Scottish counties at the 1921 census, with fewer than 8,000 people.
+Due to its low population, the Local Government (Scotland) Act 1929 combined the county councils of Kinross-shire and neighbouring Perthshire for most purposes in 1930.
+The two councils continued to be elected as separate bodies, but operated together as the "Perth and Kinross Joint County Council", serving the combined area of the two counties.

+Kinross County Council did perform some roles alone after 1930, notably acting as the district council for Kinross-shire, which was considered too small to be divided into districts.
+The county council remained based at the County Buildings until its abolition in 1975.

+Kinross-shire was abolished as an administrative area in 1975 under the Local Government (Scotland) Act 1973, which replaced Scotland's counties, burghs and landward districts with a two-tier structure of upper-tier regions and lower-tier districts.
+Kinross-shire became part of the Perth and Kinross district in the Central region.
+Further local government reforms in 1996 under the Local Government etc. (Scotland) Act 1994 saw the regions and districts created in 1975 abolished and replaced with council areas providing all local government services.
+Perth and Kinross district became one of the new council areas.
+The boundaries of the historic county of Kinross-shire are still used for some limited official purposes connected with land registration, being a registration county.

+Economic history

 The county suffered a decline in population in the 19th and 20th centuries, as its inhabitants migrated to the cities to find work in manufacturing, etc. The population in 1891 was 6,673; in 1971 it was 6,423.
 The decline was hastened by the closure of the railways in the county soon after the Second World War.
 However, in recent years, construction of the M90 motorway north of the Forth Road Bridge has resulted in the area becoming more prominent.
 Tourism has increased, with visitors attracted by the unspoiled country villages and gently rolling hills reaching the shores of Loch Leven.
 The villages of Kinnesswood and Scotlandwell are attractive, and there are ancient standing stones at Orwell.
-The T in the Park music festival was held in Balado from 1993 to 2014.
+The T in the Park music festival was held in Balado from 1997 to 2014.

 The economic outlook of Kinross-shire has improved and was recorded in 2009 as having an estimated population of 12,997.
 In addition, it outperformed both the Perth and Kinross area and Scotland averages in economic performance.
 The area is promoted by the Kinross-shire Partnership, a body bringing together local government, tourist organisations and local organisations.